ESCAPE SEQUENCES:

 FORMAT SPECIFIERS:

-- In C format specifers are used in printf and scanf functions to specify the type of variable the function is dealing with.
+- The format specifier, specifies the type of variable used.- In C format specifers are used in printf and scanf functions to specify the type of variable the function is dealing with.

 - Explained in below mentioned examples.